norulshahlam/tutorials-data-audit/README.md

 ## This is a tutorial for auditing using [Javers](https://javers.org/documentation/jql-examples/)

-## There is booking entity which contains contact entity.
+## There is booking entity that contains contact entity.
 Add either one first, then edit or delete using Swagger

 ## Swagger url
     http://localhost:8080/swagger-ui/index.html